The Pacific Mesothelioma Center at the Pacific Heart, Lung, and Blood Institute, Los Angeles

-Under Dr. Cameron’s direction the PMC conducts research that helps to advance the knowledge of pleural mesothelioma, make earlier diagnoses, and treat patients in ways that increase their life expectancies while also maintaining a good quality of life.
+Under Dr. Cameron’s direction the PMC conducts research that helps to make earlier diagnoses, advance the knowledge of pleural mesothelioma, and treat patients in ways that increase their life expectancies while also maintaining a good quality of life.
 One important area of research at the PMC is immunotherapy.
 This is a strategy for treating cancer that uses the patient’s immune system to kill cancer cells and shrink tumors.

 The PMC’s research broadly falls into two categories.
 The first is developing targeted therapies.
-These are drugs or biologic compounds that are specifically designed to target an individual’s cancer cells.
+These are biologic compounds or drugs that are specifically designed to target an individual’s cancer cells.
 The idea of the PMC is to use these compounds along with pleurectomy/decortication surgery to make pleural mesothelioma more of a manageable, chronic illness, and one that patients can actually survive.
 The second category of research is designed to develop ways of preventing mesothelioma from forming in the body.

 Treating Mesothelioma Patients